 As homecoming gigs go this is right up there with one of the best, and right at the time when we need a shot of live music the most.

-FEEDER have just announced they are heading home to perform in Newport’s Tredegar Park on Friday 9th July.
-Tickets will go on general sale from 10am Tuesday 4th May, check out the bottom of the page for all the details.
+FEEDER have announced they are heading home to perform in Newport’s Tredegar Park on Friday 9th July.
+The last remaining tickets are on general sale right now, check out the bottom of the page for all the details.
 Support for the homecoming will come from special guests The Magic Gang and Welsh bands Buzzard Buzzard Buzzard and Tom Auton and the Bottle Breakers.

 The awards followed as well, Feeder won two Kerrang!
 Awards in 2001 and 2003; and they were inducted into their Hall of Fame in August 2019.